 “Parents and carers have a legal duty to ensure that their children of compulsory school age receive a suitable full-time education”

 Coventry’s Ethnic Minority Achievement Service (EMAS) helps families who arrive in the city from overseas.
-The Settlement Team will help you find a school place for your children.
-For more information click here.
+For information on your child’s schooling and education click here.

 Primary schools in the city serve children between the ages of 4 and 11 years.
 In most areas one school will provide for all primary age pupils; in one area there is a separate school for Infants (aged 4-7) and Juniors (aged 8-11).
 Some schools also have Nursery Classes, which admit children in the academic year before they are due to start school.